-- Neurontin (gabapentin).
-There are no head to head comparisons of Lyrica and gabapentin for sciatica.
-However, gabapentin has been studied for chronic sciatica and has shown greater efficacy in pain reduction compared with a placebo.
-Worth a try.
+There are no head to head research studies comparing Lyrica to gabapentin for sciatica pain.
+However, gabapentin has been studied for chronic sciatica and has shown greater effectiveness in reducing pain compared to placebo.

-- Gabapentin + amitriptyline.
-Adding amitriptyline (Elavil) to gabapentin (Neurontin) has been studied in folks with chronic sciatica.
+Lastly, adding Elavil (amitriptyline) to Neurontin (gabapentin) has been studied in folks with chronic sciatica.
 In addition to NSAIDs, folks were given either amitriptyline (10-50 mg per day), gabapentin (900 mg per day), or both.
-Dizziness and vertigo along with feeling sleepy were common complaints in those taking gabapentin, though it did help improve pain.
-Gabapentin in combination with amitriptyline was even more effective in 56% of people, though more than ⅓ stopped the gabapentin due to side effects.
+Dizziness and vertigo, along with feeling sleepy, were common complaints in those taking gabapentin, though gabapentin did help improve pain.
+Gabapentin in combination with amitriptyline was most effective in 56% of the patients, though more than a third stopped taking gabapentin due to side effects.

 Hope this helps.